bessonicaa/stupidOS/README.md

 ## License

-This project is licensed under the MIT License (i choosed this randomly and i dont know what it stands for, but ig its somethin useful, iguess...)
+This project is licensed under the MIT License (i chose this randomly and i dont know what it stands for, but ig its somethin useful, iguess...)